AIFahim/Yolo-V5-Version-of-Dhaka-AI/README.md

 <hr>

-### Conversion ipynb to Pdf(This is for github upload purpose. not for the contest!) :
+### Conversion ipynb to Pdf(This is for github upload purpose. not for the contest) :
  - ipynb file to pdf(For Size)(Colab):\
     `!apt-get install texlive texlive-xetex texlive-latex-extra pandoc`\
     `!pip install pypandoc`\